transcom/mymove/README.md

 1. `make client_run`

 The above will start the webpack dev server, serving the frontend on port 3000.
-If paired with `make server_run` then the whole app will work, the wepback dev server proxies all api calls through to the server.
+If paired with `make server_run` then the whole app will work, the webpack dev server proxies all api calls through to the server.

 Dependencies are managed by yarn.
 To add a new dependency, use `yarn add`